FredCyberSecurity/FredCyberSecurity/README.md

 Applocker allows execution from files under C:\Windows\ - And that's why this will work.

-NB: Only works when thhe client is SCCM managed.
+NB: Only works when the client is SCCM managed.